bm2-lab/iGWOS/README.md

 * circos==0.69-6

-## Installation
+## Performing Environment

 You can install the dependency using one of these methods:

-1. Install all the required software and packages mentioned above.
+1. Install all the required software and packages mentioned above manually.

+2. Download the Docker image in terminal with the code:

+        # pull the image from Docker Hub
+        $ docker pull jafferyan/igwos_1.0:latest

-2. You may refer to file "**Dockerfile**" to build the performing environment for iGWOS with the code:
+3. You may refer to file "**Dockerfile**" to build the image with the code:

         # build image based on Dockerfile
         $ docker build -t igwos:latest ./

-        # run container
-        $ docker run --name [container_name] -d igwos:latest

     Attention: the **Dockerfile** was built based on **Ubuntu** base image (Docker==18.09.6).

-3. Download the Docker image in terminal with the code:

-        # pull the image from Docker Hub
-        $ docker pull jafferyan/igwos_1.0:latest

-        # run container
-        $ docker run --name [container_name] -d jafferyan/igwos_1.0:latest

 ## Usage
     python3 main.py [-h] [-v] [-gRNA GRNA] [-g GENOME] [-m {0,1,2,3,4,5,6}]